nkent23/convention-room-calculator/README.md

 ## 🚀 Getting Started

 1. **Open the Application**: Navigate to `index.html` in a web browser
+2. **Create or Load Convention**:
+   - Click "New" to start fresh, or "Load" to open a saved convention
+   - Use "Save" to save your current work with a custom name
-2. **Configure Basic Settings**: Set convention days, time slots, and available rooms
+3. **Configure Basic Settings**: Set convention days, time slots, and available rooms
-3. **Add Papers**: Use the "Manage Papers" button to add individual papers or import from CSV
+4. **Add Papers**: Use the "Manage Papers" button to add individual papers or import from CSV
-4. **Set Up Round Tables**: Configure the number of round tables needed
+5. **Set Up Round Tables**: Configure the number of round tables needed
-5. **Calculate Schedule**: The system automatically generates the initial schedule
+6. **Calculate Schedule**: The system automatically generates the initial schedule
-6. **Manual Placement**: All positions start empty.
+7. **Manual Placement**: All positions start empty.
 Click any position to assign session type, or use "Auto-Populate" for intelligent assignment with round tables at end positions.
 Full modification capabilities available.
-7. **Customize Sessions**: Click on any session to edit details, assign moderators, or add notes
+8. **Customize Sessions**: Click on any session to edit details, assign moderators, or add notes
+9. **Save Your Work**: Click "Save" to save the convention with a name for later use
-8. **Export Results**: Generate PDF schedules or export data for external use
+10. **Export Results**: Generate PDF schedules or export data for external use

 ## 🔧 Technical Requirements